 Anchor text is something of a debatable issue in the SEO community, but one thing is for sure: your anchor text needs to be relevant.
 If you stuff it with keywords trying to aggressively get clicks, the link is not going to work.

 If you want to keep climbing ranks, you'll need to keep pushing your backlink building strategy, reaching out to new publishers and building a larger volume of links.
 Keep pushing for more if you want to continue your growth – just don't get too aggressive.

 8. Practice natural link earning.

 Building links manually is a reliable way to keep your link momentum, but it's also a good idea to practice natural link earning.
 Write amazing on-site content and make an effort to distribute it to as many people as possible; if you have citable facts and statistics, people will link to you naturally.

-Whether you're just starting out or are trying to push for a top spot after years of effort, it's important to take your backlink profile seriously.
+Whether you're just starting out or are trying to push for a top spot yourself after years of effort, it's important to take your backlink profile seriously.
 With these rules and strategies, you should have no trouble keeping your backlink profile clean and maximizing your search engine rankings.